 - A Surface

-- B Fish arch.
-The fish arches come from the FishReveal feature.
-The FishReveal feature is enabled by default, but if it is turned off then the fish arches are not shown on the DownScan image.
+- B Fish arch

 - C Under water brush pile

 - D Bottom

 - E Depth scale

 - F Depth range (zoom) buttons

 You can zoom the image.

 kHz / 4x

 The zoom level is shown on the image.
 If the cursor is active, the system zooms in where the cursor is positioned.